-Intensive outpatient allows you to stay at home, but come to treatment typically 3 days a week.
+MidValley Healthcare offers psychiatric, counseling, or group therapy to help you achieve and maintain recovery.
 You can continue to work, care for family, live your life--while getting the support and care you need for recovery.
 For those with opiate abuse, we offer Suboxone treatment.

 Learn More About Suboxone

-The bulk of intensive outpatient is done in a group setting, and led by a licensed clinician.
 Addiction and mental health issues affect not just you, but your loved ones, as well.
 They are invited to attend family groups.
-Options for individual therapy and medication management are available.
+Options for individual therapy and couples therapy are available as well.